Parsley Celery Apple: Fresh Juice and the Cupbearer's Dream

 "I am the Bread." ~ John 6:35

-Many people juice today because of what it can provide nutritionally and physiologically.
-Juicing could also be a reminder of the spiritual food we can receive from God's Word from stories such as with Joseph.
-If you pray and look for Jesus in the Old Testament, you will surely see him there.
-Juice on and God bless!
+Many people juice today because of what it can provide for them nutritionally and physiologically.
+Juicing could easily serve as a reminder of the physical and spiritual food we can receive from God's Word (not just because it came from a fruit or vegetable!)
+The story of Joseph was one of the earliest links to taking communion that all Christians regularly take today.
+If you pray to see Jesus in the Old Testament, you will surely see him there. ✝️ Below is a list of how Jesus was mirrored in Joseph's life, centuries before He even came to earth!👇

 written by Lupita Ronquillo, founder of Vegan Health and Yoga